.

 An assessment with a psychiatrist is a one-off appointment which would result in a report of your symptoms, a diagnosis, and recommendations for your treatment.
 These are quite rare and only needed if there is uncertainty about what you are struggling with.

-• Mental health nursing and support
+- Mental health nursing and support

 Community Psychiatric Nurses (CPN) and Mental Health Nurses (MHN) are trained in mental health and can offer you emotional and practical support, either at the CMHT or through home visits.
 Depending on their training and experience, this might include guiding you through CBT strategies or self-help resources for OCD.
-They can also give medication and monitor its effects.
+They can also give medication and monitor its effects. - Occupational Therapy

 An Occupational Therapist (OT) provides assessments, information, and practical support around self-care, everyday tasks, work, and leisure to help an individual live independently.
 For example, if you are getting extra support at work because of your OCD, or have had to reduce your workload because of it, your employer might request an OT assessment.
-Their report would focus on the concrete and abstract obstacles brought on by your symptoms, as well as what adjustments would be appropriate.
+Their report would focus on the concrete and abstract obstacles brought on by your symptoms, as well as what adjustments would be appropriate. - Social services

 Social workers bring a social perspective to the team’s working.
 They help people to talk through their problems, give them practical advice and emotional support, and can provide some psychological support such as CBT strategies.
 They are often able to give expert practical help with money, benefits, and housing issues.

 Being under the care of a CMHT does not mean you will necessarily interact with a social worker.
-You should never be referred to social services only because of the themes of your intrusive thoughts, because these are not signs of risk.
+You should never be referred to social services only because of the themes of your intrusive thoughts, because these are not signs of risk. - Care coordination with any of the above

 Also sometimes referred to as a key worker, a care coordinator is your main point of contact as a patient.
-They might speak to you regularly, monitor your mental health, offer information about the condition or services available, and, most importantly, coordinate your treatment plan and speak to professionals on your behalf.
+They might speak to you regularly, monitor your mental health, offer information about the condition or services available, and, most importantly, coordinate your treatment plan and speak to professionals on your behalf. - Crisis support with the Crisis team

 The crisis team offers short-term support aimed at preventing someone who is having a mental health crisis from needing hospitalisation.
 They can offer medication, home visits, and coping strategies, and should also support you to be in touch with other services for treatment and more long-term support.
 If you feel at risk of seriously hurting yourself you can get crisis support through your GP, calling 111, or calling your local urgent mental health helpline.